Jenny Lake Renewal Project

 Visitor Center –a temporary visitor center will provide trip planning, and information on trails, recommended hikes, weather and camping.
 Rangers will be available to answer questions on the park's natural and cultural history and offer limited ranger-led programs.
 Grand Teton Association retail area will be open for gifts, educational books and postcards.
 Operating Hours and Seasons.

-Ranger Station –will remain open to provide information on climbing and mountaineering, climbing routes, current climbing route conditions, and issue backcountry permits associated with climbs.
+Ranger Station –will remain open to provide information on climbing and mountaineering, climbing routes, current route conditions, and issue backcountry permits associated with overnight climbs.
 Operating Hours and Seasons.

 Exum Mountain Guides –will remain open.
 Access and parking via the Lupine Meadows Road.
 Turn right after crossing the Cottonwood Creek bridge and follow the signs.
 Exumguides.com.